thewtex/thesis/introduction/background_and_significance.rst

 .. |holzapfel_intima| replace:: Figure 1

-Recently, ultrasonic and MRI [Lin2008]_ strain imaging techniques have been applied to imaging of the carotid arteries.
+Recently, ultrasonic strain imaging techniques have been applied to imaging of the carotid arteries.
 Strain imaging creates an *in vivo* map of strain, a parameter directly related to tissue stretch or contraction, drawn on the abscissa in |holzapfel_intima|.
 Vulnerable plaques have a higher extensibility